miguepintor/github-node-cli/README.md

 # github-node-cli

-This project is a basic command cli for github api 4.
+This project is a basic node command cli for github api 4.

 Right now, the only useful command is to retrieve the GitHub user's favourite programming language.